goncaloe/nnfx-backtest-c1/README.md

 * Save the file
 * Compile
 * Open MetaTrader4 and open Strategy Tester, select Expert Advisor NNFX_Backtest
-* Configure like below image and start.
-If the indicator is not shown in chart, check if the journal tab is it has errors
+* Configure like below image and click start button.
+If the indicator is not shown in chart, check if the journal tab if it has any error
 ![run ea](./run_ea.png)

 ## Test Other Indicators: